Hantavirus hemorrhagic fever with renal syndrome: History

-Hantavirus hemorrhagic disease was likely first described in the Yellow Emperor's Internal Canon in Imperial China during the Warring States Period of 475-221 BCE.
+Hantavirus hemorrhagic disease was likely first described in the Yellow Emperor's Internal Canon in Imperial China during the Warring States Period of 475–221 BCE.
 Hantaviruses have been suggested as a cause of "trench nephritis" in soldiers during the US Civil War and in British soldiers in Flanders, Belgium during the First World War.
 The disease was also mentioned in East Asia, where it was probably endemic, and was first described scientifically in Vladivostok in 1913–1914.
-During the Second World War in 1942, an outbreak of disease with symptoms characteristic of hantavirus infection occurred in Salla, Eastern Lapland, Finland among German and Finnish soldiers.
-This outbreak was later reported in 1980 to be caused by a virus transmitted by bank voles and was named the Puumala virus.
+During the Second World War in 1942, an outbreak of disease with symptoms characteristic of hantavirus infection occurred in Salla, Eastern Lapland, Finland, among German and Finnish soldiers.
+This outbreak was later reported in 1980 to be caused by a virus transmitted by bank voles and was named Puumala virus.
 Also during the war, around 10,000 Japanese soldiers stationed in Manchuria developed HFRS.

 HFRS was common amongst United Nations soldiers stationed near the Hantan river during the Korean War, where it was first identified in 1951 and named "Korean hemorrhagic fever" and "epidemic hemorrhagic fever".
 About 3,200 cases occurred from 1951 to 1954.
-After the war, in 1976 in South Korea, trapped striped field mice were tested and antigens in their lungs were shown to react to antibodies in sera from survivors of Korean hemorrhagic fever.
-A specific agent could not be isolated in cell cultures, but the disease was shown to be caused by an infectious agent and other known causes of hemorrhagic fever were ruled out.
-In 1978, the virus was isolated for the first time from the lung tissue of a striped field mouse and named the Hantaan virus.
-Retrospective analysis on sera from war veterans later confirmed that Hantaan virus was responsible for the epidemic during the Korean war.
+After the war, in 1976 in South Korea, trapped striped field mice were tested, and antigens in their lungs were shown to react to antibodies in sera from survivors of Korean hemorrhagic fever.
+A specific agent could not be isolated in cell cultures, but the disease was shown to be caused by an infectious agent, and other known causes of hemorrhagic fever were ruled out.
+In 1978, the virus was isolated for the first time from the lung tissue of a striped field mouse and named Hantaan virus.
+Retrospective analysis on sera from war veterans later confirmed that Hantaan virus was responsible for the epidemic during the Korean War.

-The first successful culturing of the virus was in 1981, in which a hantavirus extracted from naturally infected rodents trapped near Songnaeri, South Korea was transmitted through mice with no history of infection four times.
+The first successful culturing of the virus was in 1981, in which a hantavirus extracted from naturally infected rodents trapped near Songnaeri, South Korea, was transmitted through mice with no history of infection four times.
 Originally named "KHF strain 76-118", it was renamed to "Hantaan virus, strain 76-118" after the Hantan River and is now commonly called Hantaan virus.
 Initially thought to be related to arenaviruses, which are also transmitted by rodents, analysis of the structure of hantaviruses suggested it instead belonged to the bunyavirus family, which previously were only known to be transmitted by arthropods.
 By 1980, studies confirmed that other viruses related to Hantaan virus caused long-known diseases throughout Eurasia.
 These diseases had a variety of names, so in 1982, the World Health Organization agreed to name the disease "hemorrhagic fever with renal syndrome (HFRS)".
 Further analysis of Hantaan virus showed that it possessed the characteristics of bunyaviruses but did not serologically cross-react with other known bunyaviruses, so a new genus, Hantavirus, was proposed to accommodate Hantaan virus and related viruses.
 In 1985, this group of viruses were given the name "hantaviruses", and in 1987, the genus was recognized by International Committee on Taxonomy of Viruses.